camunda/camunda-bpm-examples/deployment/spring-servlet-pa-tomcat/README.md

-# Spring Servlet Process Application (using enbedded Tomcat 7)
+# Spring Servlet Process Application (using embedded Tomcat 7)

 This example demonstrates how to deploy a spring powered web application which